wreckurring/Realtime-Location-Tracker/README.md

 - Timestamped notes from during the ride
 - Post-ride leader advice for future groups

-5 demo rides are pre-loaded on first startup, all originating from Army Institute of Technology, Pune.
+5 demo rides are pre-loaded, all originating from Army Institute of Technology, Pune.

 ## Tech Stack